 Default Attributes

-Default Attributes are properties Insider collects from your websites using our JavaScript Code, System Rules, or Insider Object.
+Default Attributes are properties Insider One collects from your websites using our JavaScript Code, System Rules, or Web SDK.

 You can use Default Attributes to send personalized Web Push notifications and InApp messages, or create targeted campaigns.
-You must first integrate Insider Object to collect and process customers’ personal data through the Default Attributes.
+You must first integrate Web SDK to collect and process customers’ personal data through the Default Attributes.

 Attribute | Source |